 --listen-address=localhost:8000

 This opens a browser, completes the login, and prints the decoded token.
-Verify the groups claim is present and contains the right groups before proceeding.
-If it’s missing, the Okta claim configuration needs fixing first.
+Confirm the groups claim is present and contains the right values before touching the API server.

-The API server needs to know where to validate tokens.
-Edit the static pod manifest on each control plane node — kube-apiserver is a static pod managed locally on each node, not a cluster-wide resource, so this can’t be done with kubectl.
+Edit the static pod manifest on each control plane node — kube-apiserver is a static pod managed locally, not a cluster-wide resource, so this can’t be done with kubectl.

 sudo vi /etc/kubernetes/manifests/kube-apiserver.yaml